 If you haven’t cleaned it in a while, use the speakerphone function to avoid contact with your face.

 This will prevent bacteria getting on your face from your phone and cause blemishes.

 27. Do the all-natural thing!
 For clear skin, try going without makeup at least one day per week to let your skin breathe.
 You’ll see the difference once you start doing this.

-Nutrition for clear skin
+Nutrition for getting clear skin naturally

 28. Although we are generally skeptical of detox claims, there are some legitimate ways to “detoxify” your body.

 Of course, the best way to get rid of toxins in your body is to not put them in or on your body in the first place.